aroemers/crustimoney/README.md

   {:key :unexpected-match, :at 8, :detail {:text "eve"}}}
 ```

-If you want to override the default key of an error, a parser can be wrapped with `combinators/with-error`.
+If you want to override the default key of an error, a parser can be wrapped with `with-error`.
 For example:

 ```clj